Daycare Essentials Checklist: What to Pack for Daycare

 Most daycares have cots for little ones to nap on.

-You’ll have to bring a crib sheet for the cot.
-Our daycare recommended bringing 1 for immediate use and a spare just in case the 1st one got dirty.
+Our daycare recommended bringing 1 for immediate use and a spare just in case the first one got dirty.

 5. Bottles with Formula or Breast Milk